emlid/emlid-docs/docs/common/README.md

 Common documentation for Reach and Reach RS.

-This is a repository which is meant to be used as a submodule for other mkdocs-generated repositories.
+This is a repository which is meant to be used as a [subrepo](https://github.com/ingydotnet/git-subrepo) for other mkdocs-generated repositories.

 ## Contributing